akeley98/MediocrePy/README.md

 Keep in mind that compilers are often no help when it comes to memory alignment for such vector data types, so be vigilant.
 If you are a user of the library just looking to use the default combine and input methods, you don't have to worry about alignment all that much.

 Please be cautious when using this library on overclocked computers or poorly-cooled laptops!
 AVX instructions are known to produce more heat than typical instructions.
 A computer that appears stable because it can handle "100%" CPU load may have latent instability revealed by a program like this one, which really comes much closer to using 100% of the CPU.
-Just because your overclocked rig runs Overwatch at 1440p just fine doesn't mean that it really is a stable computer.

 ## Introduction (skip to here when you tire of reading the warning!)